nelson-n/Mark1.github.io/README.md

 ### Dimensions<a name="Dimensions"></a>
 * Projector is mounted 273mm from the bottom of the resin vat.
     * Note that this measurement is from the top of the projector (not the lens) to the bottom of the resin vat.
-* The travel of the build plate / maximum print size in the Z dimension is 217.3mm.
+* The travel of the build plate / maximum print size in the Z dimension is ~220mm.
-    * Note that the built plate nuts must be supported with tape underneath or else in the process of removing the build plate the nuts will move and the Z-axis travel will change.

 <div style="page-break-after: always;"></div>